palakchandak8/palakchandak8/README.md

     <td width="60%">
       <p>
         Welcome to <strong>Palak's dev journal</strong> — a growing collection of mini projects, experiments, and learnings in <strong>Web Development</strong>, <strong>AI/ML</strong>, and <strong>Software Engineering</strong>. <br><br>

+A creative technologist blending **design with development**.
+I’m passionate about clean UIs, intuitive user experiences, and building solutions that bridge creativity with code.<br><br>
         This repo is my personal sandbox to explore technologies, practice coding, and share cool stuff with the world 🌐✨
       </p>
     </td>